 The Origins of Nautical Tattoos

-Nautical tattoos are associated with the history of tattooing.
-Sailors were responsible for reviving the practice of tattooing.
-With the sailors collecting souvenirs of their travels to the Polynesian islands and Southeast Asia, they spread the popularity of tattoo designs upon their return as people from their homelands became intrigued by the art form.
+Nautical tattoos are often associated with the history of tattooing, as sailors were responsible for reviving and popularizing the ancient practice of tattooing.
+Sailors who collected tattoo souvenirs of their travels to the Polynesian Islands and Southeast Asia inspired interest in those tattoo designs upon their return, as people from their homelands became intrigued by the art form.

-Sailors also liked to keep visual reminders of their families and the women they may have met at different ports.
-This led to the popularity of mermaids and pin-up girls, and hearts with names of loved ones.
+They also liked to keep visual reminders of their families and the women they may have met at different ports.
+This led to the popularity of mermaids, pin-up girls, and hearts with the names of loved ones.

 Nautical Star Tattoo Designs

 The "nautical" star is a symbol typically associated with sailors and is an extremely popular tattoo design.
 It is usually depicted as a five-pointed star in alternating shades of dark and light colors in the same pattern found on compasses and old nautical charts and maps.

 What does a nautical star tattoo mean?